-Founded in 2020, CRIW - the Collective for Refugee and Immigrant Women’s Wellbeing is a nonprofit in New Haven.
-We partner with underserved refugee and immigrant women with limited power due to gender, ethnicity, poverty, education, language, culture and health disparities.
-With women themselves taking the lead to drive and guide our programs, we offer safe and inclusive spaces to amplify their voices, build leadership and advocacy skills, reduce systemic and cultural barriers and serve as a catalyst for meaningful change through collective civic engagement.
+Who We Are: CRIW - The Collective for Refugee and Immigrant Women’s Wellbeing is a nonprofit in New Haven founded in 2020.
+We partner with underserved refugee and immigrant women with limited power due to gender, ethnicity, poverty, education, language, culture and health disparities who drive and guide our programs.

 Our Focus